faed sayaam (แฝดสยาม)

 An ornament carved or painted in a leaf design.

-in which the dancer handles several swords simultaneously, showing the pride in the former
+in which the dancer handles minimum two and often several swords simultaneously, showing the pride in the former

 martial art and defense of

 Fon Lep (ฟ้อนเล็บ)